Treaty of Stensby

-The Treaty of Stensby was an agreement between King Valdemar II of Denmark and the Teutonic Order, signed on 7 June 1238 in Stensby, Denmark, and confirmed by Innocent IV in September 1243.
+The Treaty of Stensby was an agreement between king Valdemar II of Denmark and the Teutonic Order, signed on 7 June 1238 in Stensby on the island of Zealand in Denmark, and confirmed by Innocent IV in September 1243.
 The arrangement transferred northern maritime Estonia to the Kingdom of Denmark in exchange for military support.

-Backgrounds
+The treaty concerned the following four ancient counties of Estonia: